owNStalk/BackgroundManagement/README.md

 # Background Management

-Please execute the "npm i" installation dependency before deploying to the local directory
+Please execute the "yarn" installation dependency before deploying to the local directory